 properties (optional): Any additional information about the event.
 This enables you to create a more refined audience, not with all users who fired this event, but only users who fired the event with a specific property.
 For example, if the event is rating a product, you can add the rating score as a property, and create an audience of users who rated a product with a score of 5.
 There is no limit to the number of properties you can include in an event.

-value (optional): Adding a property with the name "value" is different from adding other custom properties.
+value (optional): Adding a property with the name "value" is different than adding other custom properties.
 Dynamic Yield uses this property name to describe the monetary value of an event.
 This enables you to later create a Goal based on the event, set its value to be the same as the event value, and set the primary metric of the experience to be the revenue of this goal.

 Note that custom events support only symbols that are encoded with UTF-8 (Basic Multilingual Plane).
 Some characters with diacritics (additional symbols above or below the letter) are read as the base character.
 For example, é is processed as e.